ShadyPlanets/FirstMLProj/README.md

 # FirstMLProj

-To Predict House Prices using Regression Model
+Ground 1: To Predict House Prices using Regression Model Ground 2: To fit data with differeent models and compare performance with accuracy